asnt/eccv2020-sharp-workshop/doc/challenge_1_track_1.md

 ## Evaluation

-The evaluation considers the reconstruction quality of the
+The evaluation is based on the reconstruction quality of the

 1. the shape
 2. and the texture.